Time Zones in New Zealand

 How to Check Time in New Zealand

-Export or share the selected time range: After selecting a time block, use the export options shown on the page: ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is especially practical for sending a confirmed meeting slot to a distributed team, adding a cross-border sales call to Google Calendar, or sharing an ICS file so everyone sees the appointment automatically in their own local time zone.
+Export and share the schedule: After selecting a time range, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+That makes it easy to send a confirmed meeting slot to a distributed team, share a travel handoff schedule, or create a calendar event that each participant sees in their own local time.

 Time Zones in New Zealand